 The key to treating clogged pores is keeping dirt and grime off your skin.
 This can be achieved by using a quality facial cleanser designed to deep clean skin without stripping it of its natural oils.
 The Perfecting Cleanser with Rose Hip Seed by Dr. Sylvia Skin Care is an excellent option that works with all skin types.
 The universal solution delivers a dose of nourishing vitamins including vitamins A and C which help create firmer, smoother skin.

-Combining the Perfecting Cleanser with a chemical peel can also help eliminate clogged pores.
+Combining the Perfecting Cleanser with a chemical peel can also help eliminate pores.
 The Cutis Anti Acne Peel is designed to reduce acne by unclogging pores and killing acne-causing bacteria on the skin.
 Cutis Acne Peel contains ingredients derived from the willow plant and has been proven effective in clearing out pores.

-Need help managing your clogged pores or breakouts?
+Need help managing your pores or breakouts?
 Contact Dr. Sylvia Ramirez to determine the best treatment plan for your skin.